aoloe/scribus-project/zoom/zoom.md

 - eventually remove the 1 lens button
 - eventually remove the spinbox (are typing and scrollwheel not enough?)
 - get the up and down arrow keys to work in the text field

+The current layout can be moved to a Zoom toolbar